emdidar/chrome-image-hider/README.md

 *   **Hide Images:** Right-click on any image and select "Auto-hide this image on this site" to hide it.
 The image will be hidden on all pages of that website.
 *   **Manage Rules:** A popup allows you to view and remove hiding rules for each domain.
-*   **Toggle Auto-Hide:** You can temporarily disable or enable the auto-hiding functionality on a per-page basis.
+*   **Toggle Auto-Hide:** You can temporarily disable or enable the auto-hiding functionality for the current tab.
+This setting resets when you close the tab.
-*   **Restore Images:** Restore all hidden images on the current page.
+*   **Restore Images:** Restore all images hidden by this extension on the current page.

 ## Installation